All Episodes

 If you're happy with record high gas prices, vote for Democrats.

-You're gonna be experiencing a 30 to 50 percent increase in your heating bills this year.
+You're going to be experiencing a 30 to 50 percent increase in your heating bills this year.

 If you're happy with that, vote for Democrats.

-If you like defund, dismantle no bail laws, uh, and you want to empty half the prison population in Pennsylvania, and you want to release convicted uh murderers in the case of John Fetterman, then I guess vote for the Democrat.
+If you like defund, dismantle, no bail laws, and you want to empty half the prison population in Pennsylvania, and you want to release convicted murderers in the case of John Fetterman, and I guess vote for the Democrat.

-Uh otherwise this is an opportunity in eight days uh for people to make a change, a dramatic shift in policy that I think would make our city safer, lower gas prices, get the country back on track economically, and uh it would be a big first step, control our borders, go back to energy independence.
+Otherwise, this is an opportunity in eight days for people to make a change, a dramatic shift in policy that I think would make our city safer, lower gas prices, get the country back on track economically, and it would be a big first step, control our borders, go back to energy independence.

-It's not complicated to really being in a conservative to me.
+It's not complicated to really being a conservative to me.

-There's two parts of the equation, as you know, because the average person listener right now is saying, how's it even possible that it's a close rate?
+There's two parts to the equation, as you know, because the average listener right now is saying, how is it impossible that it's a close race?

 And it is a close race.